Overview

 🚗 Getting There

-Trà Sư is located in Văn Giáo commune, Tịnh Biên district, approximately 30km southwest of Châu Đốc city.
-By motorbike from Châu Đốc, follow the road toward the Cambodian border at Tịnh Biên - the forest entrance is clearly signposted.
-The journey takes about 45 minutes.
-From Long Xuyên (An Giang provincial capital), the drive is around 1.5 hours.
-Organised day tours from Châu Đốc are widely available and typically include transport, entrance fees, and the boat tour.
-The entrance area has a ticket office, boat dock, and basic food stalls.
+Trà Sư is in Văn Giáo commune, Tịnh Biên district, approximately 30km southwest of Châu Đốc city - about 45 minutes by motorbike.
+From Châu Đốc, follow the road toward the Cambodian border at Tịnh Biên; the forest entrance is signposted.
+Organised day tours from Châu Đốc are available and include transport, entrance, and boat.
+The entrance area has a ticket office, boat dock, observation tower, and food stalls.

 What to Expect